Scam baiting: Examples

 In May 2004, a Something Awful forum poster asked for advice on how to deal with a bogus escrow scam from a buyer on eBay.
 Since the eBay auction was for an Apple PowerBook G4, the poster sent a three-ring binder crudely dressed as a PowerBook and declared it to customs at the value of a real product.
 The buyer, who lived overseas, paid several hundred dollars in import duties to claim the fake laptop.
 A member of the scambaiting website 419eater.com was able to convince a scammer to send him a wooden replica of a Commodore 64.

+In 2005, a member of 419eater.com posed as an aid worker at a refugee camp on the Chad/Sudan border in order to bait a trio of Nigerian 419 scammers.
+He convinced the scammers to travel to the camp to receive $145,000 in person, which would require them to travel through a war zone as well as a region experiencing an active genocide.
+Two of the men attempted the journey before disappearing, presumably having been jailed or killed by militants, and their boss (the uncle of one of the men sent) realized they had been baited only after selling his car to travel to Khartoum after the baiter convinced him that the men were being held in custody there.
+This sparked a debate on the website regarding the ethics of baiting scammers into dangerous situations.

 In February 2011, the Belgian television show Basta portrayed, with hidden cameras, how a scammer was fooled during a meeting with baiters, raising the stakes by involving a one-armed man, two dwarves and a pony.
-Eventually, a police raid was faked, during which the baiters were arrested and the scammer went free, abandoning the money, and without any suspicion.
+Eventually, a police raid was faked, during which the baiters were "arrested" and the scammer went free, abandoning the money, and without any suspicion.